zsat/discord-playlist-manager/README.md

 ***Argument formats are in music_player.py***

 An example of the most common `play` use case:

 <img src="/readmeimgs/playsong.png" width="50%">

-An example of `queue` and the auto-play output when music is playing.
+An example of `queue` and the auto-play output when music is playing:

 <img src="/readmeimgs/queue.png" width="40%">

 ---